osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 ## `Get Type Reference Count`

-Returns a dictionary mapping the nameof(object) to the number of references held by streams, stream views and parent types for a specified type.
+Returns a dictionary mapping object name to the number of references held by streams, stream views and parent types for a specified type.
 See [Streams](xref:sdsstreams) and [Steam Views](xref:sdsviews) for more information on the use of types to define streams and stream views.

 **Request**